muratayik/recipe-book-seeder/README.md

 1. All the data inside json files are taken from [Meal DB](https://www.themealdb.com/api.php).
 Original content can be found in original website.

-2. ddl_scripts.txt contains favorite and account tables.
+2. ddl_scripts.txt contains 'favorite' and 'account' tables.
 These tables are not related to seeder.
-But meal-planner-backend is using these tables.
+But recipe-book-backend is using these tables.